minio/docs/source/reference/minio-server/settings/kes.rst

    The private key associated to the the :envvar:`MINIO_KMS_KES_CERT_FILE` x.509 certificate to use when authenticating to the KES server.
    The KES server requires clients to present their certificate for performing mutual TLS (mTLS).

-   See the :minio-git:`KES wiki <kes/wiki/Configuration#policy-configuration>` for more complete documentation on KES access control.'
+   See the :minio-git:`KES wiki <kes/wiki/Configuration#policy-configuration>` for more complete documentation on KES access control.

    You must also set the :envvar:`MINIO_KMS_KES_CERT_FILE`.
    This variable is mutually exclusive with :envvar:`MINIO_KMS_KES_API_KEY`.